jdebarry/AAARF/README.md

 # AAARF
-Tracking updates to AAARF parameter inputs, dockerizing, and beyond
+Tracking updates to AAARF parameter inputs, dockerizing, and beyond.
+See version release notes for specifics.